ECO (denomination): Confessions

-This seems to indicate that the denomination is no longer espousing the Neo-Orthodoxy or the Barthian theology of the Confession of 1967 and the radical feminism enshrined in the Brief Statement of Faith, which became the foundations of the LGBTQ movements in the PC(USA), in their new Confessional Standards.
+This seems to indicate that the denomination is no longer espousing the Neo-Orthodoxy or the Barthian theology of the Confession of 1967 and the alleged radical feminism enshrined in the Brief Statement of Faith, which became the foundations of the LGBTQ movements in the PC(USA), in their new Confessional Standards.

 Practices

 ECO believes that baptism joins an individual to the Christian Church.
 It practices infant baptism and recognizes the validity of all Christian baptisms.
 It practices open communion for all "who put their trust in Jesus Christ".
 Full members, or "covenant partners", are able to vote in congregational meetings and hold leadership roles.
 To become a covenant partner, a person must make a public profession of faith in Jesus Christ as savior and lord.

 ECO recognizes three ordained offices: pastor, elder and deacon.
 Ordained officers vow to "receive, adopt, and be bound by the Essential Tenets" and to be guided by the Confessional Standards.
 Ordination is performed by prayer and the laying on of hands.